eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-new-institution.md

 In order to support a new downstream repository (e.g. Dataverse, Islandora), there are four high-level requirements to
 negotiate:

-1. Repository protocol: the protocol used to transmit the bytes to the repository (e.g., SFTP, SWORD, HTTP).
+1. Repository protocol: the protocol used to transmit the bytes to the repository (e.g., SFTP, HTTP).
 2. Custody transfer: mechanism used to determine whether a successful custody transfer took place.
-3. Package spec: governs physical characteristics of the package (structure, pathing, naming), and required or optional metadata (e.g., NIH bulk package spec, DSpace METS, BagIT).
+3. Package spec: governs physical characteristics of the package (structure, pathing, naming), and required or optional metadata (e.g., NIH bulk package spec, BagIT).
 4. Metadata mapping: maps elements of the PASS model to package metadata elements.

 The philosophy of the Deposit Service is that these requirements are a negotiation.
 This is for a few reasons: